2015 Nobel Prize in Literature

 The 2015 Nobel Prize in Literature was awarded to the Belarusian journalist Svetlana Alexievich (born 1948) "for her polyphonic writings, a monument to suffering and courage in our time".
-She described as the first journalist and the first Belerusian national to receive the Nobel prize since December 10, 2015.
+She is described as the first journalist and the first Belarusian national to receive the Nobel prize which she received on December 10, 2015.

 Laureate

 Alexievich depicts life during and after the Soviet Union through the experience of individuals.
 In her books, she uses interviews to create a collage of a wide range of voices.
 With her "documentary novels", Alexievich, who is a journalist, moves in the boundary between reporting and fiction.
 Her major works includes the Chernobylskaya molitva ("Voices from Chernobyl: The Oral History of a Nuclear Disaster", 1997) and U voyny ne zhenskoe litso ("The Unwomanly Face of War: An Oral History of Women in World War II", 1985).
 Her books criticize political regimes in both the Soviet Union and later Belarus as in Vremya sekond khend ("Secondhand Time: The Last of the Soviets", 2013).